Nurses strike looks likely with revised pay offer causing upset

 The two-day nurses strike looks likely with the New Zealand Nurses Organisation saying they are "distressed" and "disappointed" with the DHBs' revised pay offer announced to media yesterday.

-DHBs offered a 3 per cent pay rise over the next 18 months, or the equivalent of bringing a quarter of a billion dollars more to the table, spokeswoman Helen Mason said at yesterday's press conference.
+DHBs offered a 9 per cent pay rise by August next year, or the equivalent of bringing a quarter of a billion dollars more to the table, spokeswoman Helen Mason said at yesterday's press conference.

 But NZNO industrial services manager Cee Payne said those numbers were "alarming".